rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 AIOps is the practice of using automation to enhance IT operations through analytics and machine learning (ML).

-At Rackspace, we use deterministic alert clustering algorithms based on the relationships between alerts to group one or more related alerts into *situations*.
+At Rackspace, we use deterministic alert clustering algorithms, based on the relationships between alerts, to group one or more related alerts into *situations*.

-### What is changing
+### What is changing?

 As a Rackspace customer, you can expect to see a reduction in the number of tickets you receive when a single event triggers multiple alerts.